-These incidents may involve Chemical, Biological, Radiological or Nuclear (CBRN) or other hazardous materials, Teams can also attend incidents such as train crashes, large scale vehicle accidents, building collapses, significant fires or working in water.
+These incidents may involve Chemical, Biological, Radiological or Nuclear (CBRN) or other hazardous materials, Teams can also attend incidents such as large scale transport incidents, counter terrorist response, building collapses, significant fires or working in water.

 HART work alongside the Police and Fire & Rescue services within what is known as the ‘inner cordon’ (or ‘hot zone’) of a major incident.
 The job of HART is to triage and treat casualties and to help save lives in very difficult circumstances.
 They are also there to look after other emergency personnel who may become injured whilst attending these difficult and challenging incidents.

-The IRU course is designed to provide staff with the required knowledge, understanding and practical skills in order to perform HART duties within an inner cordon.
+The IRU course module 2&3 is designed to provide staff with the required knowledge, understanding and practical skills in order to perform HART duties within an inner cordon.

 Course Programme contents

 - Command consideration and delivery

 - Theory and practical application of HART specific equipment

 - CBRN Clinical aspects and countermeasures